-I eventually decided just to teach myself the necessary skills, and now I’m a professional artist with concept art experience - and I don’t have an art degree.
+Spoilers: I decided to just learn the necessary skills myself, and now I’m a professional artist with concept art experience - and I don’t have an art degree.

-You do not need a degree to be a concept artist.
-You do need a variety of skills in art fundamentals and various digital art software, a strong portfolio that demonstrates those skills, and the tenacity and confidence to repeatedly put your work out there.
-Getting a degree might help you build these skills, but there are reasons you may want to get a degree, and reasons you might not.
+The short version is this: you do not need a degree to be a concept artist.
+You do need strong art fundamentals and general knowledge of digital art software, a strong portfolio that demonstrates those skills, ability to work in a team and take feedback, and the tenacity and confidence to repeatedly put your work out there.
+Getting a degree might help you build these skills, and there are reasons you may want to get a degree, but also reasons you might not.

-First we have to talk about what a concept artist IS, because there is so much confusion and misleading information out there.
-I know that when I started on this journey, I thought I wanted to be a concept artist, but actually I wanted to be an illustrator.
+First lets establish what a Concept Artist actually IS, because there is so much confusion and misleading information out there.
+When I started on this journey, I thought I wanted to be a Concept Artist, but actually I wanted to be a Freelance Illustrator.

 Concept artists DO NOT create final art themselves.
-The art they make is designed only to be seen by the people they work with, as a blueprint of sorts - their art is functional.
+The art they make is specified by and made for the team they work with, and is often rough and made under a tight deadline - their art is functional.

-Concept artists will typically design characters, creatures, vehicles and environments, but also inanimate objects like doors, ladders and shoes, among other things.
+Concept artists are guided closely by their director, and have to be prepared to change their art according to the directors feedback.
+They will typically design characters, creatures, vehicles and environments, but also inanimate objects like doors, ladders and shoes, among other things.

-Concept artists are usually expected to make their art quickly and efficiently, cutting corners and using shortcuts where they can.
-They are usually expected to make lots of designs, exploring many variations, until a design is settled on.
+Concept artists are expected to make their art quickly and efficiently, cutting corners and using shortcuts where they can, whether that means using photos, 3D models, AI tools, etc. They are usually expected to make lots of designs, exploring many variations, until a design is chosen by their director.
 The winning design is passed to production artists to make the final asset, whether that is a 3D modeller who will sculpt a character for a film, or a matte painter creating a sweeping background vista for an epic fantasy film.

 Bear with me, cos this list might seem a little overwhelming:

-When looking for concept art jobs, the first and main thing you’ll be judged on is your portfolio.
+When applying to Concept Art jobs, the first and main thing you’ll be judged on is your portfolio.

 No matter what kind of art they might need, usually all jobs will be looking for an artist with a good understanding of art fundamentals - perspective, light, colour, anatomy, form, drawing, etc. They will judge your skill in the art fundamentals by what’s in your portfolio, so be sure to always do your best to fix mistakes in your work - if you can see a mistake, the people hiring you will definitely spot them!